ovaschool/ovaschool.github.io/staticpages/ova2026-practical.markdown

 More info: [https://dkv.hu/en/tickets-and-passes](https://dkv.hu/en/tickets-and-passes)

 ### Dorms
-•	The dorms have 4-bed rooms and shared bathrooms.
-Unless you have specified in the registration form that you want to share your room with specific people, we assigned you a room.
-There are non mixed-gender rooms in these assigned arrangements.
+•	The dorm consists of 4-bed rooms.
+Unless you indicated in your registration form that you wished to share a room with specific people, we have assigned you to a room.
+All assigned rooms are single-gender (non-mixed-gender) accommodations.

 • There are shared bathrooms.